Daytona Beach and Road Course

-The Daytona Beach and Road Course was a motorsport race track that was instrumental in the formation of the National Association for Stock Car Auto Racing.
+The Daytona Beach and Road Course was a motorsport race track that was instrumental in the formation of the National Association for Stock Car Auto Racing (NASCAR).
 It originally became famous as the location where 15 world land speed records were set.

 Beach and road course

 Track layout

 The course started on the pavement of highway A1A (at 4511 South Atlantic Avenue, Ponce Inlet 29.108890°N 80.943669°W).
 A restaurant named "Racing's North Turn" now stands at that location.
 It went south 2 mi parallel to the ocean on A1A (S. Atlantic Ave) to the end of the road, where the drivers accessed the beach at the south turn at the Beach Street approach 29.084705°N 80.925566°W, returned 2 mi north on the sandy beach surface, and returned to A1A at the north turn.
 The lap length in early events was 3.2 mi, and it was lengthened to 4.2 mi in the late 1940s.
 In the video game NASCAR Thunder 2004 by EA Sports, the course is shortened to about half its distance, but still shows how the basic course was set up.